 If a debt collector contacts you, there are six options you should consider:

-- Disputing the debt if it does not belong to you.
+- Disputing the debt if it isn’t yours to pay

-- Writing a Cease and Desist Letter requesting the debt collector to stop contacting you.
+- Writing a Cease and Desist Letter requesting that the debt collector stop contacting you

 - Disputing the debt if you have already repaid it in full.
 You can send them copies of proof of payment

 - Disputing the debt if the amount and date of the debt is incorrect or you have paid it partially

 - Negotiating a repayment plan.
 The debt collector may allow you to make small payments over a period of time

 - Contacting dispute resolution services to resolve any issues about the nature of the debt